The estimated reading time for this post is 5 minutes

 6. Udemy and FutureLearn:

 These are sites where one can enroll in a wide range of courses of interest, learn new things and refresh one’s memory about old ones and get a legit certificate, all from the comfort of your lock-down location.
-The ongoing pandemic has opened a portal for many free courses on these sites and it would be wise to get on the train.
+The ongoing pandemic has opened a portal for many free courses on these sites and it would be wise to get on the train before the phase fades.
 Another one you can check out is 365datascience.teachable.com.
 According to a source, “Fancy website like that”.

 7. Shutterstock and Artpal: